AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-data-type-conversion.md

 | UInt64 | Decimal| Decimal |
 | Single | Double | Double  |

 Nullable types and non-nullable types convert into a nullable type.
-If AVEVA Data Hub cannot convert two data types into a compatible type, it will convert them into strings as a last resort.
+If AVEVA Data Hub cannot convert two data types into a compatible type, it will convert them into strings.
 When you request a data view in the Parquet format with the **Narrow** data view shape selected, AVEVA Data Hub usually converts combined columns into strings.

 ## SDS to Parquet data type conversion